-The Real Story behind Deployment
+The Real Story Behind Deployment

 This post is about my military wife friends (and the spouses whom I do not know) who have lived though multiple deployments while starting and raising families, pursuing their own personal development, and nurturing and strengthening their marriages through the long separations.
 I respect you.
 I support you.
 I applaud you.